OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 **There appears to be cloned versions of the original function upon the C++ attribute being applied!** These clone functions must've been registered onto the clone table(configured in static runtime) that will point to the transaction clones when called from a `synchronized` block!
 It makes sense for the registration to happen before runtime if any functions with such attributes are defined. *The functions `de/register_tm_clones` are there in case we want to enable this language feature.*

+---

+## Recap

+Now that we've seen basically all of the important functions generated in assembly, let's summarize our findings:

+1. `main` is boring and expected.
+2. The system starts by calling `_start`, which calls `__libc_csu_init`, then `__libc_start_main`
+3. `__libc_csu_init` calls `_init` first, an obsolete global initializer, then our own custom ones
+4. `register_tm_clones` and `deregister_tm_clones` are a part of the experimental and incomplete transactional memory feature for C++.
+They register clones of functions that are optimized for concurrent access during runtime.

+Let's see a flow chart of what this is actually doing.

 # Conclusion

 It was an incredibly deep rabbit hole that I dug myself into, but I'm glad I came out with a wealth of knowledge about: